1925:

 Virgil Franklin Partch, one of the most prominent and prolific American magazine

-gag cartoonists of the 1940s and 1950s, is born in Alaska.
-Partch studied under Rico LeBrun at Choiuinard Art Institute before joining the Disney Studios in 1938 as a story man for 4 years.
-(His unusual style and
+at Choiuinard Art Institute before joining the Disney Studios in 1938 as a story man/assistant animator for 4 years.

 "Your attention please.
-The Disneyland Limited now arriving from a trip around Walt Disney's Magic Kingdom.
-Passengers will stand by to board." -Jack Wagner
+The Disneyland Limited now arriving from a trip around Walt Disney's

 2007:

 Disney announces future plans for the overhaul of Disneyland's sister park, California Adventure.
-Over the next several years new theming, attractions, restaurants, and shops will be added.
+Over the next several years new themeing, attractions, restaurants, and shops will be added.
 The plans also include a new 12-acre area called Cars Land.

 1947: